 Doubling Computer Science Grads in NYC

-By 2022 NYC will double the number of New Yorkers graduating from public colleges with bachelor’s degrees who are ready to compete for entry-level jobs in the field.
+By 2022 NYC will double the number of New Yorkers graduating from public colleges with bachelor’s degrees who are ready to compete for entry-level jobs in the field through the CS Doubling Initiative.

 NYC is committed to delivering quality tech talent for NYC businesses.